Yimura/Scraper/README.md

 ## Why use this package?

 It is a YouTube scraper with zero dependencies.
-Everything has been coded to have a minimal footprint creating a small package which is also fast.
+Everything has been coded to have a minimal footprint creating a small package which also makes very fast.

 ### Timings